gojo267/ModdingSystem/README.md

 ## Important notes

 - **Mod files must follow the naming and format rules** defined in your game's modding guide.
 See the modding resources site for more details.
-- **Many actions require empty placeholder arguments.** Some parameter slots must remain empty — the extension handles them internally.
+- **Many actions require empty placeholder arguments.** Some parameter slots must remain empty, the extension handles them internally.
 - **Always enable testing/debug mode** when authoring mod logic in the editor.
 Disable these flags in production builds.
 - Add the Run code (experimental) behavior to sprites or 3D models that players can customize.
-- `CodeObject2d` is the runtime bridge object — think of it as a canvas where custom code and textures are applied.
+- `CodeObject2d` is the runtime bridge object, think of it as a canvas where custom code and textures are applied.